jonlabelle/Trimmer/README.md

 Compatibility
 -------------

-Trimmer is compatible with both Sublime Text 2 and Sublime Text 3.
+Trimmer is compatible with both Sublime Text 2 and Sublime Text 3, and all OS platforms.

 Installing